SSalem00/Xsave/README.md

 # XSave

 A Chromium based extension that adds a download button to tweets with video, GIFs, or images.

-Everything runs locally in your browser — no uploading to EzGIF, no pasting links into an app, no extra steps.
+**Everything happens on your device.** No data is sent to any server.
+No third-party sites.
+No accounts.
+The media goes directly from X to your computer — XSave never touches it.

-The one thing it does that most don't: Twitter "GIFs" are actually MP4s, and most downloaders just give you that MP4.
-This one re-encodes them into a real `.gif` file so what you save is what you'd expect.
+The one thing it does that most don't: Twitter "GIFs" are actually MP4s, and most downloaders just give you that MP4 file, or redirect you to EzGIF to convert it yourself.
+XSave re-encodes them into a real `.gif` right in your browser, with no upload, no waiting, no extra steps.

+## Privacy

+XSave collects no data whatsoever.
+It makes no requests to any server other than X's own CDN to fetch the media you clicked.
+All GIF encoding happens locally using an in-browser encoder.
+Nothing you download is ever seen by anyone but you.
+See [PRIVACY.md](PRIVACY.md).

 ## Install